Gingerbread inspired energy balls made with oat flour, Medjool dates, molasses, and a festive spice blend. Perfect for a holiday season pick me up.

 - Scoop dough into ~1.5 TBP balls with a cookie scoop and place on a parchment paper lined baking sheet.
 Sprinkle with coconut flour and place in the refrigerator or freezer to harden.

 - Enjoy!
-Store leftovers in the fridge or freezer for several weeks.
+Store leftovers in the refrigerator or freezer for several weeks.

 - Category: Snack, Bliss Ball